 Freshly Picked Future: Town of Creston Official Community Plan Review

-Our DRAFT Official Community Plan 2017 is available for public viewing.
 Comments and suggestions are gratefully accepted by emailing the Town of Creston at email@example.com.
-Comments can be received up until May 2, 2017 at 3:00 pm.
-Comments can also be received at the upcoming OCP Information Meetings (see OCP Events Calendar below).
+Comments can be received up until May 26, 2017 at 3:00 pm.
+Comments can also be received at the upcoming OCP Information Meeting to be held on April 19, 2017 from 3:00 to 5:00 pm in Council Chambers (see OCP Events Calendar below).

 A Fresh Approach -